radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 A link parameter is based on a unique key of the parent entry.
 The value of this key must match an attribute in the view to be mounted.
 Two examples are used to describe the benefits of using a merge link with a parameter.
 One example is based on the attribute in the parent object being single-valued and the other example is based on a multi-valued attribute.

-#### Linking on a Single-Valued Attribute

-The following diagram depicts two databases.
+The following diagram depicts two databases and will be used to describe how to link identity views based on a single-valued attribute.
 One database maintains project information while the other database stores employee information including department and location.

 ![Two Sample Databases](Media/Image4.9.jpg)

-Figure 9: Two Sample Databases

-Let’s assume the desired virtual hierarchy should represent projects, followed by the department associated with the project, followed by the location of the employee, and finally the employees working on the project.
+Let’s assume the desired identity view should represent projects, followed by the department associated with the project, followed by the location of the employee, and finally the employees working on the project.
 Since the information is maintained in two separate databases, a virtual view can be built from each.
 This is depicted in the diagram below.
 One view is built for projects while the other is a view of employees based on departments and location.

 ![Two Example Virtual Views](Media/Image4.10.jpg)

-Figure 10: Two Example Virtual Views

 A merge link (noted with the blue arrow) is used to aggregate the virtual views.
 This is depicted in the diagram below.

 ![Example Linking Two Existing Views](Media/Image4.11.jpg)

-Figure 11: Example Linking Two Existing Views

 In the linked view shown above, the sub-branch (view named EmpByDeptView) can be conditioned by setting a linking attribute.
 In this example, all projects are associated with a department (there is a one-to-one relationship based on the project ID), so the project ID can be established as the linking attribute.
 By adding a condition to the link based on the project ID attribute, the subtree shown at runtime is dependent upon the project (the parent node).
 The link parameter syntax is:
 `<childobject.attribute>=@[<parentobject_attribute>:<datatype>]`